jonathanpereira/jonathanpereira/README.md

 ### Hey you ✌🏾

-- ⛵ I’m currently working as a Full Stack Developer at [Zizoo Boats](https://zizoo.com)
+- ⛵ I’m currently working as a Full Stack Developer at [Borrow a Boat](https://zizoo.com)
 - 🇧🇷 Brazilian (minêro) living in Berlin 🇩🇪
-- 🌳 Leisure: Biking, Swimming, Inline Skating, Music, Aviation...
+- 🌳 Leisure: Biking, Swimming, Music, Aviation...
 - 📫 How to reach me: jp@jonathanpereira.com

 <!--